The Linux Schools Project: History

-TLSP was originally developed using Red Hat, early in the 2000s with the aim of making Linux adoption easier for schools in the UK.
+TLSP was originally developed using Red Hat, early in the 2000s, with the aim of making Linux adoption easier for schools in the UK.
 Linux, at the time, was considered difficult to use in educational environments where computing expertise mainly came from teachers who were not dedicated IT staff.

 With version 5.1.x, TLSP moved to the PCLinuxOS platform - but has since adopted Ubuntu in its place.
 The current production version of TLSP is 12.1.

 Features

 TLSP is downloadable from their homepage.
 The installation steps require an initial install of Ubuntu, which the Live CD prompts to initiate.
 Following the machine reboot after installation of Ubuntu, the install of the TLSP system is initiated automatically.

 Educational

 TLSP is primarily aimed at educational environments, but is also suitable for use in a Small to Medium Enterprise (SME) business environment.
 The included systems are suitable for use as file and print, email, web and e-learning servers.
 By leveraging these technologies, it is possible to administer a complete network using the integrated web tools and by using some form of remote desktop technology.

+TLSP also provides an Exam Account feature that allows teachers through the Web Management interface to create dedicated exam accounts and upload exam files to each account.
+Completed work can be download when the students have completed their exam.

 Server distribution

 Primary Domain Controller capability

 The TLSP system is a scalable single or multi server system, comprising many features.
 Chief among these are the ability to act as a Primary Domain Controller in a Windows network.
 TLSP uses built in Samba and LDAP servers to store user, group and computer information, and emulates a Microsoft Windows NT 4.0 server system using these technologies, providing computer and user authentication, along with file and print services on the local network.
 TLSP creates a standard Windows domain for the local network, and names it linuxgrid.